 You could choose your favorite color, but this might do your workout a disservice.
 Consider painting your gym red.
 The color red has the longest wavelength and represents power.
 It invigorates and can help energize you.

 Be careful, though: Too much red and it can become overwhelming.
 Then it’s associated with aggression and high blood pressure.
 To balance this, try using red in one area where you plan to push yourself and then another color in the rest of the gym.

 Another option is to hang decorations that inspire you.
 By hanging reminders of your passions, you can associate that passion with your workout.
 This will help you push harder.

 Right now, your garage probably lacks lighting.
 This means you’ll be spending your workout in the dark, or at best, in the shadows.
 This is a problem because our bodies take signals from the amount of light surrounding us, so dimmed light signals to your body that it’s time for bed.
 Now you’re fighting against biology to stay motivated during your workout.

-Now, you’re probably thinking, it’s a garage, I’ll just open the door.
-This works during the summer when days are longer.
-But it won’t work when winter comes, and it gets dark earlier, or it’s too cold to keep the garage door open.
+Now, you’re probably thinking, it’s a open. just open the door.
+This works during the summer when the days are longer.
+But it won’t work when winter comes, and it gets dark earlier, or it’s too cold to keep the

 If you have the freedom to do a more in-depth install, consider recessed and track lighting.
-Recessed lighting will give your home gym a luxury feel and can help turn your garage into a legitimate gym.
+Recessed lighting will give your a luxury feel and can help turn your into a legitimate gym.
 Track lighting will give you the freedom to custom design your lighting.
 You can move the lights around and angle them as you organize the gym.
-This will ensure you’re equipment is always well lit.
+This will ensure your are always well-lit.